ratlog/ratlog-spec/readme.md

 Timestamps are a fundamental part of evented data such as application logs.

-However in the context applications are embedded in a supervisor that is collecting the logs most likely already adds timestamp anyways.
+However in the context applications are embedded in a supervisor that is collecting the logs most likely already adds timestamps anyways.
-Therefore there is no need to duplicate the information.
+Therefore there is no need to duplicate that information.

 If you have a [Docker](https://docker.com/) setup and you run `docker logs -t myapp`, you get logs displayed with timestamps: